matejpiro/Veeam_task/README.md

 # Veeam_task
-A script to synchronize two files or folders written in Python.
+A script in Python to synchronize two files or folders.

 A periodical synchronization of two files (or folders, source and replica).
 User can choose the time of the synchronization period.
 The synchronization can be stopped via keyboard input.